STAND. COM. REP. NO. 103

-Your Committee on Human Services, to which was referred S.B.
-No. 330 entitled:
+Your Committee on Intrastate Commerce, to which was referred H.B.
+No. 625 entitled:

-"A BILL FOR AN ACT RELATING TO AN EARNED INCOME DISREGARD PROGRAM,"
+"A BILL FOR AN ACT RELATING TO INFRASTRUCTURE,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 330 and recommends that it pass Second Reading and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Intrastate Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 625, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
+No. 625, H.D.
+1, and be referred to your Committee on Water & Land.

 Respectfully submitted on behalf of the members of the Committee on Intrastate Commerce,